AgamBhullar/SuperFox/ProjectDocument.md

 **List your assets including their sources and licenses.**

+For audio, we used a combination of sfx from freesound.org and music from the Unity Asset Store.
+All the tracks and their liscences can be found in the [README.md](https://github.com/jassgone/ECS-189L_finalProject/blob/7d0df97dd4df57461b3bb5cd255cbd796f97e183/Super%20Fox/Assets/World2/Music%20tracks/README.md) located in the `Music tracks` folder.

+For the scripts [SoundManager.cs](https://github.com/jassgone/ECS-189L_finalProject/blob/7d0df97dd4df57461b3bb5cd255cbd796f97e183/Super%20Fox/Assets/Scripts/SoundManager.cs#L1) and [SoundClip.cs](https://github.com/jassgone/ECS-189L_finalProject/blob/7d0df97dd4df57461b3bb5cd255cbd796f97e183/Super%20Fox/Assets/Scripts/SoundClip.cs#L1), these were essentially used almost as is from our four excercises.
+These allowed us an easy way to play any audio at any time from any script.

+[Contributors: Ameya Naik]

 **Describe the implementation of your audio system.**

+The implementation code wise of the audio system was generally fairly simple.
+First, we used the five tracks from the assets store and paired each one with a scene, two of them going to menu music and the other three going to level music.
+The way we were able to have the sound manager persist through different scenes was by a [DontDestroyOnLoad](https://github.com/jassgone/ECS-189L_finalProject/blob/7d0df97dd4df57461b3bb5cd255cbd796f97e183/Super%20Fox/Assets/Scripts/StartMenu.cs#LL9C4-L9C4).
+This ensures that when we load into the beginning of the game, the sound manager is always loaded and stays loaded through all the levels.
+In order to change the music, the code which switches tracks is executed before a level switch [here](https://github.com/jassgone/ECS-189L_finalProject/blob/7d0df97dd4df57461b3bb5cd255cbd796f97e183/Super%20Fox/Assets/Scripts/StartMenu.cs#L15) and [here](https://github.com/jassgone/ECS-189L_finalProject/blob/7d0df97dd4df57461b3bb5cd255cbd796f97e183/Super%20Fox/Assets/Scripts/Finish.cs#LL52C1-L52C1).
+All sfx was also played when relevant, using the `PlaySoundEffect` method.

+[Contributors: Ameya Naik]

 **Document the sound style.**

+The sound style for music is that of a retro-ish video game.
+The menu music and level 1 have fairly neutral sounding music which is upbeat.
+Levels 2 and 3 have slightly more suspenseful music to go with the increased difficulty.
+For sfx, care was taken to select tracks which seemed retro, but were generally clean and not overbearing.

+[Contributors: Ameya Naik]

 ## Gameplay Testing